dlang/dmd/CONTRIBUTING.md

 ## Solving bugs / Submitting pull requests

-Before submitting a PR, checks to make the pulling process run smoothly are:
+Before submitting a PR, check the following to make the pulling process run smoothly are:

 - Make sure to target the right branch.
 Regressions go to stable, and everything else to master, as outlined in [our release process](http://wiki.dlang.org/DIP75).